d3m02/cpp_grimoire/C++ Notes/Books and courses notes/Effective Modern C++/Chapter 4 - Smart Pointers.md

 + The expression `new Widget` must be evaluated.
 + The constructor for the `std::shared_ptr<Widget>` executed.
 + `computePriority` must run.
-Compilers are not required to generated code hat executes them in this order, so `computePriority` can executes between `std::shared_ptr` creating and emit exception.
+Compilers are not required to generated code that executes them in this order, so `computePriority` can executes between `std::shared_ptr` creating and emit exception.
 Using `std::make_shared` avoid this problem.

 A special feature of `std::make_shared` (compare to direct use of `new`) is improved efficiency.
 Using `std::make_shared` allows compilers to generate smaller, faster code that employs leaner data structures.